Kirvlawc/funEvalExpr/README.md

 ## Program Layout

-As specified earlier, the focus of this project was to become more familiar with the parsing capabilities of Haskell programming language.
-The following diagram shows the flow of devolopment during the project.
+As specified earlier, the focus of this project was to become more familiar with the parsing capabilities of the Haskell programming language.
+The following diagram shows the flow of development during the project.
 The input stream is first transformed into a list of tokens.
-That list of tokens is then parsed to form an expression tree which is then evaluated if the the expression was valid.
+That list of tokens is then parsed to form an expression tree which is then evaluated if the expression was valid.

 ![program_flow](img/program-diagram.PNG)